Love Shot: Background and composition

 Produced by Rice N' Peas, "Love Shot" is described as a pop dance track.
 Members Chen and Chanyeol wrote the song, with lyrics on rediscovering the meaning of true love.
 Louis Tomlinson has writing credits.

-Talking to Billboard about co-composing the song, Mike Woods stated that the song was created in January 2017, and stated that he and the other composers MZMC, Bazzi, Kevin White and Anthony Russo, "wanted something that was very, very performance-driven, very dance-driven — something that would sound good loud and in an arena.
+Talking to Billboard about co-composing the song, Mike Woods stated that the song was developed in January 2017, and stated that he and the other composers MZMC, Bazzi, Kevin White and Anthony Russo, "wanted something that was very, very performance-driven, very dance-driven — something that would sound good loud and in an arena.
 We like the fact that it's kind of in a different time signature — it's in 6/8, so that's not like a generic pop song.", Woods also stated that the original title of the song is "Love Shop".
 Despite comments by Woods that the song is in 6/8 time signature, this track makes use of 4/4 timing at the tempo of 72 BPM, and is in the key of C minor.
 Both the instrumental and vocal melodies feature the use of sixteenth note triplet rhythms.